boazlavon/eg_cfg/README.md

 ## 🧾 License
 This software is provided for non-commercial use only.

-For commercial use, you must obtain a commercial license by contacting Ramot(yair.eran@ramot.org).
+For commercial use, you must obtain a commercial license by contacting Ramot - Technology Transfer Company of Tel Aviv University (yair.eran@ramot.org).